 To put it simply, the importance of good genetics when it comes to ensuring healthy, stable, happy dogs cannot be overstated.
 This is of course where the breeder comes in.
 While certainly no one sets out to be a bad breeder or to produce poor quality dogs, many people producing puppies do just that because they are either genuinely ignorant of the steps needed to be a good breeder breeding good dogs, or because they lack the time, money, energy, desire or resources to do so.
 Fortunately, there are also are many good breeders with the knowledge, experience, dedication, ethics and quality control measures in place to produce exemplary animals.

 Of course, when dealing with genetics and living creatures, there are no absolute guarantees.
-Even the best breeder breeding the best dogs from the best bloodlines, titled and health tested six ways from Sunday, cannot entirely avoid the occasional health or temperament fault.
+Even the best breeder breeding the best dogs from the best bloodlines, titled and health tested in every possible way, cannot entirely avoid the occasional health or temperament fault.
 But proper breeding practices can drastically reduce the chances of such problems happening and therefore, one of the most important lessons a future puppy buyer can learn is how to tell the difference between a breeder who is a good, reputable breeder, and one who is not.

 The key to finding the right breeder is to first educate yourself.
 Don't rely on the breeder to educate you anymore than you'd rely on a used car salesman to tell you what car to buy.
 While good breeders are more than happy to teach newcomers, there are many dishonest breeders out there and without prior knowledge of your own it will be difficult, if not impossible, to know who to listen to and who to ignore.
 Especially when you receive different, and often contradictory, information from different sources.
 Reading books and researching on the internet is a good place to start, but it is only the beginning.
 The only true way to learn about dogs is to get out and spend time with dogs and gather information from as many different dog enthusiasts and professionals as you can.
 Visit shows, trials, dog clubs and training facilities.
 Talk to vets, breeders, trainers and owners.
 Meet as many dogs as you can, and talk to as many dog people as you can.